NanoComp/meep/doc/docs/Scheme_User_Interface.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 Normally, the MPB computational unit cell is the same as the source volume given by the `size` and `center` parameters.
 However, occasionally you want the unit cell to be larger than the source volume.
 For example, to create an eigenmode source in a periodic medium, you need to pass MPB the entire unit cell of the periodic medium, but once the mode is computed then the actual current sources need only lie on a cross section of that medium.
 To accomplish this, you can specify the optional `eig-lattice-size` and `eig-lattice-center`, which define a volume (which must enclose `size` and `center`) that is used for the unit cell in MPB with the dielectric function ε taken from the corresponding region in the Meep simulation.

 Note that MPB only supports dispersionless non-magnetic materials but it does support anisotropic ε.
-Any nonlinearities, magnetic responses μ, conductivities $σ$, or dispersive polarizations in your materials will be *ignored* when computing the eigenmode source.
+Any nonlinearities, magnetic responses μ, conductivities σ, or dispersive polarizations in your materials will be *ignored* when computing the eigenmode source.
 PML will also be ignored.

 The `src-time` object, which specifies the time dependence of the source, can be one of the following three classes.

 **`continuous-src`**

-A continuous-wave source proportional to $\exp(-iω t)$, possibly with a smooth (exponential/tanh) turn-on/turn-off.
+A continuous-wave source proportional to $\exp(-i\omega t)$, possibly with a smooth (exponential/tanh) turn-on/turn-off.

 **`frequency` [`number`]**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;